Biden warns UK on Brexit: No trade deal unless you respect Northern Irish peace pact

 Engel urged Johnson to “abandon any and all legally questionable and unfair efforts to flout the Northern Ireland protocol of the Withdrawal Agreement” so as to preserve peace in the province and good U.S-British relations.

-Engel also said Congress would not support a free trade agreement between the United States and the United Kingdom if Britain failed to uphold its commitments with Northern Ireland.

-Reporting by Guy Faulconbridge, Elizbeth Piper, Sarah Young and Dhara Ranasinghe in London; and Gabriela Baczynska, Jan Strupczewski, John Chalmers in London; Editing by Sarah Young, Kate Holton, William Maclean, Andrew Cawthorne
+Reporting by Guy Faulconbridge, Elizbeth Piper, Sarah Young and Dhara Ranasinghe in London; and Gabriela Baczynska, Jan Strupczewski, John Chalmers in Brussels; Editing by Sarah Young, Kate Holton, William Maclean, Andrew Cawthorne, Catherine Evans

 Our Standards: The Thomson Reuters Trust Principles.